-Jackie Ngirande Claims She Is Dating Finance Minister Mthuli Ncube
+Jackie Ngarande Claims She Is Dating Finance Minister Mthuli Ncube

-Finance Minister Mthuli Ncube is fuming over allegations that he is dating Jackie Ngirande and he has demanded an apology from Ngarande as this will tarnish his image
+Finance Minister Mthuli Ncube is fuming over allegations that he is dating Jackie Ngarande and he has demanded an apology from Ngarande as this will tarnish his image

 Ngarande made claims on her micro blogging site Instagram that she was dating the Zimbabwean purse holder and have bedded several times.